oscelest/react-subscription-hook/README.md

 The `createSubscription` creates a `Subscription` object with an initial value that can be used with the useSubscription hook.
 `useSubscription` takes a `Subscription` object to return a tuple containing the current value and a value updating function.
+`trackSubscription` takes a `Subscription` object and a callback function.
+The callback is called whenever the underlying subscription value changes.